Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'submit' and the resource 'sitemap URL to Google Search Console'.
-It distinguishes from sibling tools like search_console_sitemaps_list and search_console_url_inspection_inspect, and notes that it mutates state.
+The description clearly states the tool submits a sitemap URL to Google Search Console, using a specific verb and resource.
+It distinguishes from sibling tools like search_console_sitemaps_list (read-only inspection) and search_console_url_inspection_inspect (per-URL diagnostics).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.